 Professional writing credentials aside, I do have a full time job at a local movie theater, which is where I spend most of my time when I’m not sleeping, writing, or whatever else.
 My job isn’t centered around writing as I would like it to be, but I do enjoy the movie theater atmosphere and the employees I work with.
 Working in this area of the entertainment industry can give you a nice insight into the world of movies, which I can appreciate as an aspiring author.

 While I do love to read YA fantasy fiction just as much as I like to write it, I also love mythology.
 Though I’ve always had a strong pull to Greek and Roman mythology, I’ve branched out into exploring more mythology across different cultures, like Brazilian, African, Japanese, Scottish, and Russian mythology.

 In addition to my obvious love for writing, I also have a newfound love for diet and nutrition.
-Since I’ve completed my Bachelor’s, I plan on attending college again in the (hopefully) bear future to pursue my second degree and become a registered dietitian.
+Since I’ve completed my Bachelor’s, I plan on attending college again in the (hopefully) near future to pursue my second degree and become a registered dietitian.